 Koinly will first of all try to determine the market price using data available on your transaction.
-For ex. if you bought 1 BTC for 1000 USD then Koinly will set 1000 USD as the market price.
-The market price or value of "received" coins is always shown on the right side of a transaction:
+For example, if you bought 1 BTC for 1000 USD then Koinly will set 1000 USD as the market price.
+No market prices are needed here.

 Market prices for cryptocurrencies